Rajasthan Administrative Service: Promotion

-Supertime Scale : 8700 Grade : 18 - 25 Years

-Higher Supertime : 9500 Grade : 26th Year

 The cadres usually start from a designation lower in rank than Indian Administrative Service (IAS) (one of the All India Services).
 However, promoted RAS officers gradually can take posts equivalent to IAS officers.
 Usually it takes 25–30 years of service for promotion in IAS.
-Promotee IAS officers usually reach up to post of Divisional Commissioner before retirement.
+Promotee IAS officers usually reach up to post of Secretary in Rajasthan Government before retirement.
 Promoted IAS officers are allotted a year of selection or batch on the basis of equivalent service of RAS to IAS.